FrancescoRec/Dermachat/README.md

 # DermaChat 🏥

+### Intro

+During the master program, our team has focused on designing, building, and testing a Big Data and A.I. solution for skin cancer detection and optimizing of the melanoma dermatology triage process.
+Our initial approach involved design thinking techniques to identify a problem that could be addressed using big data and artificial intelligence for healthcare.

+Artificial intelligence (AI) has emerged as a transformative technology in healthcare, offering significant potential to enhance diagnostic accuracy, streamline workflows, and optimize patient care.
+AI's ability to analyze large datasets and identify patterns that may not be readily apparent to human observers positions it as a valuable tool in addressing pressing healthcare challenges, including skin cancer detection and triage optimization.

+### Hypothesis
+We postulate that the development of a machine learning (ML) model for melanoma classification can automate triage processes for specialists, thereby enhancing efficiency and accuracy in diagnostic procedures.
+This hypothesis aims to expedite diagnosis for patients requiring immediate attention.

+### Solution
+In response to this problem, we conceived DermaChat, a platform leveraging AI capabilities for melanoma classification to streamline dermatology triage.
+By enhancing diagnostic speed and accuracy, DermaChat ensures timely and effective care delivery to high-risk patients while facilitating seamless interaction between patients and dermatology specialists.

+DermaChat stands to transform dermatological care delivery, offering a comprehensive solution that empowers both patients and healthcare providers in navigating the complexities of melanoma diagnosis and treatment.
+In this segment, we will summarize the process and the solution proposed.

 This is a Django-based web application designed for managing medical images.
 The app has three main interfaces: one for patients, and two for doctors.

 ## Table of Contents